bagus1/cccux/CONTEXT_GUIDE.md

 ### "Access Denied" in Scoped Context
 - Check that the user's role has the correct context setting
-- Verify the route parameters match the expected context
+- Verify the `in_current_scope?` method is implemented in your model
-- Ensure the controller includes `Cccux::ContextAware`
+- Ensure the controller's `current_ability` method passes the correct context

 ### Context Not Detected
-- Make sure your controller inherits from a CCCUX controller
+- Make sure your controller overrides `current_ability` to pass context
 - Check that route parameters are named correctly (e.g., `store_id`, `user_id`)
-- Verify the `ContextAware` concern is included
+- Verify the `in_current_scope?` method handles the context properly

 ### Performance Considerations
-- Context detection happens on every request
+- Context is passed explicitly, no global state
 - Consider caching context information for complex scenarios
 - Use database indexes on foreign key columns for scoped queries